 Fruits and vegetables from the nightshade family are staple foods for many people.
-Nightshades are nutritious, healthful foods and the idea that they cause inflammation is not supported by evidence.
+Some people believe nightshade foods may worsen inflammation and arthritis, but scientific evidence does not support this.

-Nightshade foods contain solanine, a chemical which some people believe may aggravate arthritis pain or inflammation.
-The Arthritis Foundation say that this is not true.
-However, if a person feels that certain foods trigger their arthritis symptoms, including nightshades, they should avoid these foods.
+Nightshade foods contain solanine, a chemical that some people believe may aggravate arthritis pain or inflammation.
+However, the Arthritis Foundation (AF) says that this is untrue.
+That said, if a person feels that certain foods, such as nightshades, trigger their arthritis symptoms, they should avoid them.

 In this article, we discuss the effects that nightshade vegetables might have on inflammation and arthritis symptoms, the health benefits of nightshades, and which other foods may have anti-inflammatory effects.

 Nightshade vegetables are part of the plant family Solanaceae.
 Some species are toxic, including the belladonna plant, which is also called deadly nightshade.
-Other species are commonly cultivated and eaten by humans.
+However, humans commonly cultivate and eat other species.

 Common nightshade vegetables that we eat include:

-Certain nightshade vegetables can be excellent sources of nutrients, including vitamins, protein, and fiber.
+Certain nightshade vegetables can be high sources of nutrients, including vitamins, minerals, and fiber.

 Eating a varied diet rich in vitamins and minerals can have a powerful effect on a person’s health and improve the symptoms of chronic conditions, such as rheumatoid arthritis.